CodeTherapist/customizing-aspnetcore-book/manuscript/09-actionfilters.md

 }
 ```

-Here we use the `ValidateModelAttribute` that checks the `ModelState` and returns a `BadRequestObjectResult` in case the `ModelState` is invalid and I don't need to check the `ModelState` in the actual Action.
+Here we use the `ValidateModelAttribute` that checks the `ModelState` and returns a `BadRequestObjectResult` in case the `ModelState` is invalid and we don't need to check the `ModelState` in the actual Action.

 To register ActionFilters globally you need to extend the MVC registration in the `CofnigureServices` method of the `Startup.cs`: